Subject Leader : Miss Liversidge

-Science at Lee Brigg Infant & Nursery School is about developing children's ideas and ways of working, to enable them to make sense of the world in which they live, through investigation, as well as using and applying their scientific skills.
+Science at Lee Brigg Infant & Nursery School is about developing children's independence, ideas, and ways of working to enable them to make sense of the world in which they live through investigation, as well as using and applying their scientific skills.

 How is the content / theme chosen?

-The content is chosen to make effective links with key themes and ensure coverage of the knowledge and skills and expectations as set out in the National Curriculum programmes of study, as well as the EYFS framework.
+The content is chosen to make effective links with key themes and ensure coverage of the expectations as set out in the National Curriculum programmes of study, as well as the EYFS framework.
+At Lee Brigg Infant & Nursery School we ensure a clear, sequenced progression, which is taught systematically for all pupils to acquire the intended knowledge and skills .
 The content may be adapted or changed, based upon the needs or interests of specific cohorts.

 How do we ensure progression of knowledge and skills?